Lush, green forests.

 Steamy saunas

-If you start to miss the heat, Norway has a good selection of saunas to try.
+If you want to heat up, Norway has a good selection of saunas to try.
 They're also perfect if you'd like to take a dip in the sea, but you find it a bit too chilly.
 Simply dive in for a moment and flee back inside to the safety of your fjord-side sauna!

-Go to a lively sauna in one of the big cities or relax in a more secluded one in the countryside.
-Several saunas have drop-in prices, or you can book an entire sauna for yourself.
+Go to a sauna in the city (Oslo has lots, right on the fjord!) or relax in a more secluded spot in the countryside.
+Many saunas offer drop-ins and you can also book an entire sauna for yourself.

 Hot tip!